lpcprog#

 - close()#

-Close the interface.
+Close the communication interface.

 - Return type: